When it comes to your health, getting the right amount and quality of sleep is essential.

 Blue light from laptops, cell phones, and other light-emitting devices can throw off your internal clock and confuse your brain into thinking it’s daytime, so turn off these devices two or three hours before bedtime.

 Or, try wearing amber tinted glasses in the evening.
 These blue light blocking glasses are one of the best biohacks for supporting evening melatonin production.
 And research shows that wearing them two hours before bedtime can really improve your sleep quality.

 Make your bedroom a sleep haven to promote the best quality of sleep.
 This means blocking out light so that your bedroom is as dark as a cave (I use blackout shades); keeping the room cool, ideally below 68 degrees Fahrenheit; and, reducing all noise by turning off anything that makes a sound.
 I like the Air Doctor air filter which is similar to a white noise machine but you get the added benefit of clean air while you sleep!

 5. Use a Wearable Device to Track Your Sleep

 One of the best ways to know if you are getting good quality sleep is to use a wearable device to measure your sleep.
-I am a big fan of the Oura ring monitoring device.
+I am a big fan of the Oura ring.
 It tracks your vital signs such as heart rate, respiratory rate, and temperature, which can warn you in advance about the potential onset of a flu or fever.